 Primary Themes for the series are, Addiction, Sexuality, Peer Pressure, Love & Friendship.
 Each theme is handled maturely.

-Chemistry between Rue & Jules served as the emotional main highlight.
+Chemistry between Rue & Jules serves as the emotional main highlight.
 As the series progresses, they become closer.
 Makes you care about them.
 Every time Rue & Jules are onscreen together, it gets really good.
+Their close friendship earns Bonus Points, because I care for them.

 Rue’s drug trips are depicted as psychedelic in a beautiful environment.
 Seriously kids, don’t do drugs.

 Jules is arguably my favorite character.
 Her backstory was interesting.
 I have to admit, she’s so hot.
-Don’t worry, Hunter is over eighteen.
+Don’t worry, Hunter’s over eighteen.

 A disc serves as a recurring plot device containing very important information.
 I cannot tell you the contents, because this review is classified.